A dominant, male pig lives freely on the island.

 Water and electricity are valuable recources.

-The island does not have its own boat for the use of guests.
 A private boat has to be hired for the transport.

 All supplies have to be brought from mainland by arrival.

 There is no delivery service.